2006 Massey Ferguson GC2310 Tractor Loader Backhoe

 You could replace the seal without removing the 90 degree gear

 housing.
-It depends on the seal sleeve installed on the upper
+It depends on the condition of the seal sleeve installed on the upper

 part of the shaft.
 If it's really stuck or rusted into position,

 you'll want to be able to work around all sides of it and that is way